 Hourly employees are entitled to take a paid rest break for 10 minutes for every four hours worked or “major fraction thereof.”
 While there is no obligation to make rest breaks come before or after meal periods, employers must still take reasonable measures to provide their employees with rest periods.
 When they fail to do so, employees may be eligible for compensation and employers may be subject to penalties.

 The rest period laws provide the following for nonexempt employees:

-- 10-minute rest periods for shifts lasting from 3.5 hours to 6 hours in length
+- 10-minute rest periods for shifts lasting from three and a half hours to six hours in length

-- Two 10-minute rest periods for shifts lasting from 6 hours to 10 hours
+- Two 10-minute rest periods for shifts lasting from six hours to 10 hours

-- And so on, according to 4-hour increments as indicated in the law
+- And so on, according to four-hour increments as indicated in the law